acuminous/filby/README.md

 *There is no difference between Time and any of the three dimensions of Space except that our consciousness moves along it.*
 <p align="right">-<a href="https://www.amazon.co.uk/Time-Machine-H-G-Wells/dp/1614271976">The Time Machine - H. G. Wells</a></p>

 Most applications require reference data that changes slowly over time.
-This presents the following challenges in a distributed / microservice architecture.
+This presents the following challenges in a distributed or microservice architecture.

 | Challenge     | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |